andonzhuglov/bash_scripting/README.md

 + Located within .scripts/logsreader.sh
 + Access logs folder within public_html and runs the following: ´kekw´.
 A list of IPs and their total impacts is displayed

+#### DevOps Helper

++ This is under development
++ Soon I will update the list with the features and how it works